 Corn can be made into a myriad of products and eaten in a variety of ways.
 It has been a staple food around the world for centuries and it seems that every culture has developed their own favorite way to prepare it.
-But are they all the same just by a different name?
-Let's take a closer look at cornmeal, grits, and polenta to find out how they are similar and what makes them different.
+Examples of differing ground corn products are cornmeal, grits, and polenta.
+Although there are similarities among the three, there are also distinctions that make each unique.

 Several varieties of grits can be found on grocery store shelves, including stone ground or instant.
 Stone ground grits are whole grain and retain the germ and all of its nutrients.
-Stone ground grits have a longer cooking time of around 45 minutes.
-Instant grits are further processed and partially cooked before drying.
-This reducing their cooking time to around 5-10 minutes, but also reduces their nutrient content.
+Stone ground grits have a longer cooking time of around 45 minutes, compared to the 5 to 10 minutes it takes to cook instant grits, which are further processed and partially cooked before drying.
+Instant grits have a lower nutrient content than stone ground grits.

-Polenta is a dish native to Italy and, similar to grits, is a coarsely ground corn product.
-Polenta is made with a variety of corn called "flint," which contains a hard starch center.
+Polenta is a dish native to Italy and, similar to grits, is made from a coarsely ground corn product called "flint," which contains a hard starch center.
 This hard starch provides a distinctly granular texture even after cooking.
-Polenta can be served hot and creamy or allowed to cool and then sliced.
-Sliced polenta is often further fried or sautéed before serving for added texture.
-Polenta can be cooked with stock instead of water for added flavor and can have herbs or other ingredients added during the cooking process.
+Polenta is served hot and creamy or allowed to cool and then sliced.
+Sliced polenta is often fried or sautéed before serving for added texture.
+Polenta can be cooked with stock instead of water for added flavor and can have herbs, cheese, or other ingredients added during the cooking process.

-Polenta can be purchased dry or cooked.
+Polenta is available dry or cooked.
 Cooked polenta is often found in tube form, which can then be sliced and then fried, sautéed, or grilled.

-Unlike grits, the word polenta can be used to describe the ground corn product described above, or a porridge made with any type of rice, beans, or other grain.
+Unlike grits, the word polenta can be used to describe the ground corn product or a porridge made with any type of rice, beans, or other grain.